Kamar Jorden

-Kamar Isaias Jorden (born May 17, 1989) is an American former professional football wide receiver.
-He played college football at Bowling Green.
+Kamar Isaias Jorden (born May 17, 1989) is an American college football coach and former professional wide receiver.
+He is the special teams coordinator and wide receivers coach for Fairleigh Dickinson University, positions he has held since 2026.
+He played college football for the Bowling Green Falcons.
 He was signed by the Minnesota Vikings as an undrafted free agent in 2012.

 College career

 Jorden transferred to Bowling Green State University after playing two years at Hudson Valley Community College, where he set school records receptions and yards.
 In 2010, he earned First-team All-MAC in his first season with the Falcons while leading the MAC with 96 receptions and chipped in with 1,109 receiving yards and four touchdowns (both third-best in school history).
 Set a career-high 14 catches for 168 yards at Tulsa in Week 3.
 Had big games against Temple (12 balls for 143 yards), Ohio (8 catches for 129 yards and 2 touchdowns) and Western Michigan (8 catches for 114 yards and a score).

 In 2011, he continued his success his senior year earning First-team All-MAC honors again becoming the first BGSU player since Kory Lichtensteiger in 2004 to be a back-to-back 1st Team All-MAC performer.
 Finished the year with 78 receptions for 1,089 yards and 12 touchdowns which was fourth-best in school history and made him the first Bowling Green receiver with multiple 1000 yard receiving seasons.
 Set a career-high 203 yards to go along with 12 catches at Kent State.
 Had 100-yard games versus Western Michigan (4–103), Toledo (7–106), Wyoming (9–101) and Northern Illinois (8–152).
 Caught touchdowns in nine different games and had at least four catches in 11 contests.
 Concluding his senior season he ended 8th All-Time on Bowling Green's Receptions leaders list in only two seasons.